DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 DD_CLUSTER_AGENT_AUTH_TOKEN=1234****9
 ```

-You can verify that the Node Agent is using the DCA as a tag provider:
+Verify that the Node Agent is using the DCA as a tag provider:

 ```
 root@datadog-agent-9d5bl:/# cat /var/log/datadog/agent.log | grep "metadata-collector"
 2018-06-11 06:59:02 UTC | INFO | (tagger.go:151 in tryCollectors) | kube-metadata-collector tag collector successfully started
 ```

 Or look for error logs, such as:

 ```
 2018-06-10 08:03:02 UTC | ERROR | Could not initialise the communication with the DCA, falling back to local service mapping: [...]
 ```